- Parking Rules & Regulations

 Pay-parking: Includes facilities regulated by payment to a lot attendant and facilities regulated by parking meters/pay stations.

-1. Parking permits issued by the university must be displayed in all motor vehicles using university parking facilities except pay-parking and 15 minute spaces.
+1. Parking permits issued by the university must be displayed in all motor vehicles using university parking facilities except the pay lot, the pay stations, and 15 minute spaces.
 Details about the types of permits available can be found in Section D.

 2. Pay-parking is available for visitors in designated pay-parking areas and at parking meters/pay stations located throughout campus.
 Regular permit holders and university-owned vehicles that use pay-parking facilities must pay the daily/meter fee.
 Use of the pay lot as a residence hall lot is prohibited except on weekends.
 Vehicles left in the pay lot overnight may be charged for the next day’s use.
 Pay-parking is enforced from 7 a.m. to 5 p.m.
 Monday-Friday unless otherwise posted.

 When there are large events on campus or football games there may be a need to have vehicles removed from certain areas of campus and relocated to other parking lots.
 Campus Parking Services will make every effort to contact the individuals that need to move their vehicles before these events.
 Flyers will be placed on vehicles, signs placed at entrance with lot closure information, announcements sent out through media, emails sent out to vehicle owners and phone contact when necessary.